 The enclosure of the Monastery is a sacred space where silence is carefully guarded.
 It is a sacred space because it has been set aside especially for contemplative prayer that leads to the intimate union with God which is its fruit.
 The Nuns of Mt.
 Thabor Monastery live under an enclosure that is defined by their constitutions and approved by their Bishop.
 It is an enclosure that allows for the necessary withdrawal and solitude required for contemplative prayer while at the same time allowing friends and family members to share in the sacred space by setting aside times and places where visitors are allowed.
 The sacred and silent atmosphere must not be disturbed by these visits but shall allow for a mutual enriching experience.

-In addition the Nuns are allowed to leave the enclosure with permission from the Superior for basic and necessary needs such as medical appointments, shopping and other reasons that would be in keeping with their prayerful way of life.
+In addition the Nuns are allowed to leave the enclosure with permission from the Superior for basic needs such as medical appointments, shopping and other reasons that would be in keeping with their prayerful way of life.

 Always closely guarding the sacred silence of the Monastery the Nuns are careful to avoid the use of anything that would distract from the life of prayer to which they are intensely called.
 Regulations to help in this discipline are given in the approved Directory of the Nuns.